-Press the AUTO button.
+Press the Auro button.
 The display will show the temperature.
 The airflow and air distribution will disappear from the display.

-If the rear-compartment climate control has been switched on, the setting will be carried over for the rear compartment.
+If the rear-compartment climate control has been switched on, the setting for the rear compartment will be carried over.